PrestaShop/prestashop-specs/back-office/wishlist.md

 2. Total number of created and active lists (still online)

-+	Retrieve customers' favourites lists to put them in the customer page > update the layout
++	Retrieve customers' favorites lists to put them in the customer page > update the layout